ArekBalysNordic/sdk-nrf/samples/matter/lock/README.rst

    * Read a randomly generated passkey from the console logs (Search the device's logs to find ``PROVIDE THE FOLLOWING CODE IN YOUR MOBILE APP:`` phrase) and enter the passcode on your phone.

 #.
-Wait for a while to establish the Bluetooth LE connection between a phone and a nRF board.
+Wait for a while to establish the Bluetooth LE connection between a phone and an nRF board.

 #.
 In the app record two macros: